greggman/MoPho-V/DEVELOPMENT.md

 ## --delete-folder-data-if-no-files-for-archive

-If used with `--compore-folders-to-cache` then, if the metadata for an archive shows zero files the metadata will be deleted which means the next time you run MoPho-V those archives will be rescanned.
+If used with `--compare-folders-to-cache` then, if the metadata for an archive shows zero files the metadata will be deleted which means the next time you run MoPho-V those archives will be re-scanned.

 **Note:** there was a bug where archives were sometimes marked as scanned but had not actually been scanned.
 This